dffischer/mozilla-extensions/makepkg-templates/README.md

   - The version is extracted from the file `install.rdf` which contains meta data included in the add-on.

-- [git-install-rdf](git-install-rdf.template) is an extension of the [git template](https://github.com/dffischer/git-makepkg-template/blob/master/git.template).
+- [source-git-plain](source-git-plain.template) is an extension of the [git template](https://github.com/dffischer/git-makepkg-template/blob/master/git.template) augmenting it by a `prepare` function that will place the contents of the repository directly into `$srcdir`, omitting the `.git` directory, so that `package` functions can just install everything from there to the extension root directory.
+For practical use, you may rather want to employ one of the two following variants that also automatically extract a package version.

-  - It generates a `$pkgver` from an `install.rdf` file found in the repository root.
-The `install.rdf` or the version string therein are also sometimes generated from a `.json` file.
-If such is present, it is used instead.
+- [source-git-rdf](source-git-rdf.template) further extends this with a `pkgver` function that extracts the version from an `install.rdf` file found in the repository root.

-  - Contrary to normal behavoiur, a `prepare` function will place the contents of the repository directly into `$srcdir`, omitting the `.git` directory, so that `package` functions can just install everything from there to the extension root directory.
+- [source-git-json](source-git-json.template) looks for a `.json` file instead.
+Use this over the former for Add-Ons that generate the `install.rdf` using this JSON description.

 - [install-rdf-version](install-rdf-version.template) contains just the single line to extract the version from an `install.rdf` file.
-It is used in the former two templates.

 - [package-single](package-single.template) provides a `package` function installing everything found in the `$srcdir` into an extension directory, whose name is inferred from the `install.rdf` file found amongst there.
 The target application to install for is expected to be the first dash-separated word of the `$pkgname`.